-This points to the possibility of an agency explanation for greenwashing-that is, managers engage in greenwashing to benefit themselves at the expense of external shareholders.
+The results presented so far indicate that greenwashing does not improve firm performance.
+Rather, future ROA and operating cash flow decline following greenwashing.
+Furthermore, the share price reaction to greenwashing is negative.
+This points to the possibility of an agency explanation for greenwashing-that is, managers commit greenwashing to benefit themselves at the expense of external shareholders.
 In this section, we investigate this motivation.

 To benefit from greenwashing, CEOs need to create a perception among stakeholders that the firm's environmental performance has improved.
-Therefore, we first examine whether the environmental ratings assigned to firms by rating agencies show improvement following greenwashing.
+Therefore, we investigate whether the environmental ratings assigned to firms by rating agencies show improvement following greenwashing.
 These ratings are closely followed by stakeholders (e.g., Hartzmark and Sussman, 2019).

 Measuring environmental performance is challenging and involves consideration of numerous dimensions.
-There is significant variation in these ratings across different rating companies (e.g., Avramov, Cheng, Lioui, and Tarelli, 2021; Berg, Koelbel, and Rigobon, 2022).
-To address this, we consider three different ESG ratings: Refinitiv (previously known as Asset4), KLD, and Sustainalytics.
-We regress the environmental scores of each firm in the next year on the GW measure and various control variables.
-The results, presented in Table 7, indicate a clear pattern of higher environmental ratings in the next year following greenwashing.
-This result holds across all three environmental ratings and is robust to different regression specifications.
-Thus, we conclude that greenwashing indeed results in higher future environmental ratings for firms.
+There is important variation in these ratings across rating companies (e.g., Avramov, Cheng, Lioui, and Tarelli, 2021; Berg, Koelbel, and Rigobon, 2022) so we consider three different ESG ratings.
+These include the Refinitiv (previously known as Asset4), KLD, and Sustainalytics ratings.
+We regress the environmental score of each company in the year following greenwashing on our greenwashing measure and various control variables.
+The results in Table 8 indicate a clear pattern of higher environmental ratings in the years following greenwashing.
+This result holds for the three environmental ratings and is robust to different regression specifications.
+We conclude that greenwashing does indeed result in higher environmental ratings.

 We now turn our attention to investigating whether CEOs personally benefit from greenwashing.
-Chen, Liao, Tsang, and Yu (2023) document a significant link between firm ESG reporting and CEOs' career concerns.
-They find that CEOs early in their tenure, who have more pronounced career concerns, are more likely to voluntarily disclose ESG information.
-These CEOs benefit through higher compensation, better reputations, and reduced turnover compared to those later in their tenure.
+Chen, Liao, Tsang, and Yu (2023) document an important link between firm ESG reporting and the career concerns of CEOs.
+They find that CEOs who are early in their tenure and, therefore, have more pronounced career concerns are more likely to voluntarily disclose ESG information.
+They benefit from this through higher compensation, better reputation, and less turnover than CEOs later in their tenure.
 The relevance of ESG information for CEO tenure is further emphasized by Burke (2021), who finds that negative ESG commentary in the media is a likely catalyst for CEO dismissal.
-Additionally, Dai, Gao, Lisic, and Zhang (2023) find that CEOs are less likely to leave the company when there is a recent significant improvement in ESG performance and more likely to leave when there is a decline.
-Moreover, this ESG performance affects the ability of CEOs to secure new positions and the compensation they receive at their new firms.
+Furthermore, Dai, Gao, Lisic, and Zhang (2023) find that CEOs are less (more) likely to leave the company when there is a large recent improvement (decline) in ESG.
+Moreover, this ESG performance impacts the ability of CEOs to find a new position and the compensation they receive at their new firm.

-We present results that test the relation between forced CEO turnover and greenwashing in Panel A of Table 8.
+We present results that test the relation between forced CEO turnover and greenwashing in Panel A of Table 9.
 The forced CEO turnover data is obtained from Peters and Wagner (2014), where they define CEO turnover as involuntary if firms' press reports clearly state that the managers are fired, forced out, or retired/resigned because of corporate pressures or policy changes.
-Thus, our dependent variable, Forced Turnover, equals 1 if the CEO's departure is forced out, and zero otherwise.
+Thus, our dependent variable, Forced Turnover, equals 1 if the CEO's departure is forced out, and zero otherwise.26